Petit Bar Gang: Attempted assassination of Alain Orsoni (2008)

-Six men close to the Petit Bar gang, including Stéphane Raybier, were sentenced in 2011 by the Marseilles court to prison terms for having wanted to assassinate the former nationalist leader Alain Orsoni in 2008 in Ajaccio.
+Six men close to the Petit Bar gang, including Stéphane Raybier, were sentenced in 2011 by the Marseille court to prison terms for having wanted to assassinate the former nationalist leader Alain Orsoni in 2008 in Ajaccio.

 Attempted assassination of Guy Orsoni (2018)

 This band is suspected of an assassination attempt in September 2018 of Guy Orsoni, son of Alain Orsoni, former leader of the Movement for Self-Determination (MPA), and nephew of Guy Orsoni (assassinated on 17 June 1983).

 On September 28, 2020, a wave of arrests took place in Corsica in the context of this case.
 Jacques Santoni was indicted on September 30, 2020 for "criminal conspiracy to commit a crime".
 Philippe Porri is also indicted.
 Two others in custody, François Kay and Ange-Marie Gaffory, were already in detention.

 Leaks from the police allow Pascal Porri, Mickaël Ettori and André Bacchiolelli to escape.
-The magistrates of the JIRS of Marseilles discovered that members of the judicial police of Corsica and the office for the fight against organized crime had left Joseph Menconi (known as "José"), a member of Corsican banditry placed in police custody, phone from the police station to his companion.
+The magistrates of the JIRS of Marseille discovered that members of the judicial police of Corsica and the office for the fight against organized crime had left Joseph Menconi (known as "José"), a member of Corsican banditry placed in police custody, phone from the police station to his companion.
 His phone line had been tapped by JIRS for another case.
 This incident led to the relinquishment of the Corsican judicial police to the benefit of the gendarmerie in this case and to the departure of several police officers from the Corsican judicial police.